 Without a free press, few other human rights are attainable.
 A strong press freedom environment encourages the growth of a robust civil society, which leads to stable, sustainable democracies and healthy social, political, and economic development.
-CPJ works in more than 120 countries, many of which suffer under repressive regimes, debilitating civil war, conflict, or other problems that harm press freedom and democracy.
+CPJ works in more than 120 countries, many of which suffer under repressive regimes, debilitating civil war, conflict, or other circumstances that harm press freedom and put journalists at risk.

-Since its founding in 1981, it has been CPJ's mandate to take action when journalists are censored, harassed, threatened, jailed, kidnapped, or killed for their work, without regard to political ideology.
-To achieve this goal, CPJ documents cases, publishes in-depth reports, conducts high-level advocacy, and provides individual moral and material support.
+Since its founding in 1981, it has been CPJ's mandate to take action when journalists are censored, harassed, threatened, attacked, jailed, abducted, or killed for their work, without regard to political ideology.
+To achieve this goal, CPJ documents cases, publishes in-depth reports, conducts high-level advocacy and campaigns on journalists' behalf, and provides comprehensive, life-saving emergency support.

-By publicly revealing abuses against the press and acting on behalf of imprisoned and threatened journalists, CPJ effectively warns journalists and news organizations where attacks on press freedom are occurring.
-CPJ organizes vigorous public protests and works through diplomatic channels to effect change.
-CPJ's Attacks on the Press compiles our most relevant expert research and assessment of developments and trends, providing the most comprehensive annual survey of press freedom around the world.
+By publicizing abuses to the press and acting on behalf of imprisoned and threatened journalists, CPJ effectively warns journalists and news organizations where attacks on press freedom are occurring.
+CPJ works through diplomatic channels to effect change.

 CPJ has full-time program coordinators monitoring the press in Africa, the Americas, Asia, Europe and Central Asia, and the Middle East and North Africa.
-In addition, online risks -whether global, regional, or case-focused-are tracked by CPJ's Internet advocacy coordinator.
-Developments in journalist security are updated regularly via CPJ's Journalist Security Blog.
+In addition, CPJ's Emergencies Response Team tracks online risks and regularly shares developments in journalist safety.

-CPJ keeps journalists, and all who care about the free flow of information, abreast of developments in press freedom through independent research, fact-finding missions, and firsthand contacts in the field, including reports from other journalists.
-CPJ shares information on breaking cases with other press freedom organizations worldwide through the International Freedom of Expression Exchange, a global email network.
+CPJ keeps journalists abreast of developments in press freedom through independent research, fact-finding missions, and firsthand contacts in the field, including reports from other journalists.

 Seized and detained by a non-governmental entity.
 CPJ has determined that a credible claim of responsibility has been made.

-In the case of journalists, wounded or assaulted; in the case of news facilities, damaged, raided, or searched; non-journalist employees attacked because of news coverage or commentary.
+In the case of journalists, wounded or assaulted, including sexualized assault; in the case of news facilities, damaged, raided, or searched; attacked because of news coverage or commentary.

 Officially suppressed or banned; editions confiscated; news outlets closed.